azsao/yankee.dwm/README.md

 </details>

-In the example above:
-- `<details>` is used to create a container for the collapsible content.
-- `<summary>` provides the clickable text that toggles the visibility of the content.

-When the user clicks the "Click to expand" text, the hidden content will be revealed.

 Keep in mind that while this works in many modern web browsers, it might not be supported in all environments or platforms.
 If you're creating content for a specific platform, it's a good idea to check its compatibility.

 ## Credits